 The first ever Fijian feature film selected for Whanau Marama NZIFF.
 Beautifully filmed in Suva and the highlands of Namosi, with a Fijian cast and crew.
-Congratulations are due to the Bati team.
+Congratulations are due to the Bati team becoming a professional boxer to support his struggling family.
+Can resilience and boxing be the source of personal alignment and recalibration?